mukund-23/kronecker-v2/README.md

 **Training consumes headroom; it does not destroy invertibility.** At exactly the boundary there is nothing to consume and recovery collapses.
 At 2.7× it survives essentially intact. *(An earlier run at d_model=384 alone reported 99.7%→51.7% and looked like total collapse — it was a zero-margin artifact.)*

-**Stable rank converges to ~21 regardless of starting width.** 228, 375 and 456 all land in the same narrow band.
+**Stable rank converges to ~21 regardless of starting width.** 228, 375 and 456 all land in the same narrow band. *(n=1 per width, TinyShakespeare only, one 4-layer architecture — this is the most surprising result here and the least replicated..
 Training drives the projection to a fixed effective dimensionality independent of `d_model`; everything above that is the margin that keeps recovery working.
 Condition number stayed healthy (1.9→5.5) throughout, so standard numerical conditioning would have missed this entirely — **stable rank is the diagnostic**.

 **Sizing rule: `d_model ≥ 2.7 × d_model*` ≈ 1037.** Every production model is far above this.